tbm00/PlayerShops64/README.md

 # PlayerShops64
-A spigot plugin that adds user-friendly, but powerful player shops.
+A paper plugin that adds user-friendly, but powerful player shops.

 Created by tbm00 for play.mc64.wtf.

 ## Dependencies
 - **Java 17+**: REQUIRED
-- **Spigot 1.18.1+**: UNTESTED ON OLDER VERSIONS
+- **Paper 1.21.4+**: UNTESTED ON OLDER VERSIONS
 - **Vault**: REQUIRED

 #### Player Commands